crobox/clickhouse-scala-client/README.md

 ## Configuration

-  All the configuration keys are under the prefix `com.crobox.clickhouse.client`
+  All the configuration keys are under the prefix `crobox.clickhouse.client`
 ### Client configuration

 | Key | Default|Description |